arriqaaq/kubectl-aliases/README.md

-# kubectl-aliases
+# kubectl-aliases (read-only)

-This repository contains [a script](generate_aliases.py) to generate hundreds of convenient shell aliases for kubectl, so you no longer need to spell out every single command and --flag over and over again.
+This repository contains [a script](generate_aliases.py) to generate hundreds of **read-only** convenient shell aliases for kubectl, so you no longer need to spell out every single command and --flag over and over again.

 An example shell alias created from command/flags permutation looks like: